Jasper-Johansen/mean_var_std_calculator/README.md

 - flattened: Values calculated for the entire flattened matrix.

 ## Development
-The code is written in Python and makes use of the <code>numpy</code> library for array manipulation and statistical calculations.
+The code is written in Python and makes use of the `numpy` library for array manipulation and statistical calculations.

 To run your code for testing or further development, simply execute the script in your development environment.